Mojtaba-Kazmi/angelica-uniforms/content/markdown/blogposts/anti-fatigue-mats-productivity.md

 ### What Are Anti-Fatigue Mats?

 **Anti-fatigue mats** are specially designed floor mats that provide cushioning and support, helping to reduce the strain on the legs, feet, and back caused by standing for prolonged periods.
-These mats are typically made from materials like rubber or foam, which help to absorb shock and reduce pressure.
+These mats are typically made from materials such as rubber or foam, which help to absorb shock and reduce pressure.

 ### How Anti-Fatigue Mats Boost Productivity